kennethtran91/Spotlight/docs/api-endpoints.md

 ### Annotations

-- `GET /api/tracks/:id/annotations/:id`
+- `GET /api/annotations/:id`
   - just one annotation at a time
-  - displays upvotes on the annotation
+  - displays number of upvotes on the annotation (will retrieve with active record)
 - `POST /api/annotations`
   - only if the user is signed in
 - `DELETE /api/annotations/:id`